renaudholcombe/Spelunker/README.md

 * [SAMKeychain](https://github.com/soffes/SAMKeychain)

 ## Licensing et al.
-*Spelunker is not endorsed by or in any way connected with Splunk, Inc.*
+*Spelunker is not endorsed by or in any way affiliated with Splunk, Inc.*

 Spelunker is released under the MIT license: